department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/technical.md

 # See the Github wiki for how to edit content on this page and markdown styles you can use:
 # link here
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
+#
 title: Technical guide
 description: Get started with Veteran Tools Platform developer tools.
 Find technical resources, tools, and examples you can use throughout the service lifecycle.
 #
-# Internal page menu - titles here match titles in Markdown
+# Editable - Internal page menu
+# Match titles here with H3s (###) below
+#
 sections:
   - Getting started
   - Development
   - Internal Tools
   - Getting help
+#
+# Editable - Pagination for bottom of page
+#
+pagination: yes
+phase-prev: lakdjlfsjd
+page-prev: lsdjflsd
+phase-next: lsdjfls
+page-next: sldjfsdf
 #
 # Don't edit items below - they control the page layout
 #